 BP Automation designs and manufactures custom robotic welding machines and automated welding systems that increase throughput, deliver consistent weld quality, reduce rework, and lower your dependency on manual weld labor—backed by experienced industrial automation engineers.
+We also supply robotic welding cells which are a pre-engineered automation solution that delivers consistent weld quality while improving production efficiency

 Trusted by industrial manufacturers across heavy equipment, structural steel, oil & gas components, and precision fabrication.